Chicago Birth Injury Attorney

 Approximately seven out of every 1,000 children born in the United States suffer a birth injury.
 A birth injury refers to an injury that occurs during labor or delivery.
 A birth defect, on the other hand, describes a malformation or disability that is the result of genetics or some environmental influence.
 For example, some prescription drugs have been known to cause birth defects when taken by pregnant mothers.
 Doctors and other healthcare professionals should be able to use imaging technology and other tests to determine the health of the baby (i.e. whether or not there are any birth defects or abnormalities) before delivery.
 Failing to run the proper tests and adequately provide care to a mother and her growing child can constitute negligence.

-At Power Rogers, we handle all types of birth injury cases, including those involving:
+At Power Rogers, our Chicago birth injury attorney handles all types of birth injury cases, including those involving:

 What Are The Causes of Birth Injuries?